Hike a loop with the Hibernia bat cave, cemetery, hawk watch viewpoint, and a beaver pond.

 Our two cents:

-The Four Birds trail runs for 19.4 miles in the New Jersey Highlands region, through Wildcat Ridge WMA and Farny State Park.
+The route uses part of the Four Birds trail that runs for 19.4 miles through Wildcat Ridge WMA and Farny State Park.

-There are multiple trails and parking access points in this area in order to create shorter loops or longer and more challenging hikes.
+There are multiple trails and parking access points across this area to create shorter loops or longer and more challenging hikes.

 Hike Info: